Lionsberg/lionsberg-wiki/Lionsberg Case Studies/Case Study - Transcription and Translation.md

-# Case Study, Transcription and Translation
+# Case Study - Transcription and Translation

 Jordan is starting to work with indigenous elders around the world.